Somatic Symptom Disorder - Somatic Symptom Disorder - MSD Manual Consumer Version

 (See also Overview of Somatic Symptom and Related Disorders.)

-Somatic symptom disorder replaces several previously used diagnoses, such as somatization disorder, hypochondriasis, pain disorder, undifferentiated somatoform disorder, and some other related disorders.
-All of these disorders involve somatization—the expression of mental factors as physical (somatic—from soma, the Greek word for body) symptoms.
-In this disorder, the person's main concern is with the physical symptoms, such as pain, weakness, fatigue, nausea, or other bodily sensations.
+Somatic symptom disorder replaces several previously used diagnoses: somatization disorder, undifferentiated somatoform disorder, and pain disorder.
+All of these disorders involve somatization—the expression of mental factors as physical symptoms.
+In this disorder, a person's main concern is with the physical symptoms, such as pain, weakness, fatigue, nausea, or other bodily sensations.
 The person may or may not have a physical disorder that causes or contributes to the symptoms.
 However, when a physical disorder is present, a person with somatic symptom disorder responds to it excessively.

-Doctors used to diagnose this type of mental health disorder (sometimes called psychosomatic or somatoform disorders) when people reported physical symptoms that were not explained by a physical disorder.
-However, the approach is problematic for several reasons:

-It is sometimes difficult for doctors to determine that a person has no physical disorder.
+Doctors used to diagnose this type of mental health condition (sometimes called psychosomatic or somatoform disorders) only when people reported physical symptoms that were not explained by a physical disorder.
+However, the definition has been changed to focus on how people respond to their symptoms or health concerns.
+A person with this mental health condition has excessive thoughts, feelings, or concerns about physical symptoms.
+This can occur regardless of whether the person has a physical disorder.
+For example, after a heart attack, people with somatic symptom disorder may completely recover physically, but they may continue to feel they cannot return to normal activities or worry so much about having another heart attack that they are distressed or cannot manage daily functions.

-People's preoccupation with their physical symptoms is so strong that it causes significant distress and interferes with daily functioning.
+People spend a lot of time and energy and frequently have thoughts or anxiety about their physical symptoms, and this causes significant distress and interferes with daily functioning.

-People with somatic symptom disorder do not intentionally produce or pretend to have the symptoms, and the symptoms may or may not be associated with another medical problem.
-People who have somatic symptom disorder and another medical problem may overreact to the medical problem.
-For example, after a heart attack, they may completely recover physically, but they may continue to behave as invalids or constantly worry about having another heart attack.

-Many people with the disorder do not realize that they have a mental health disorder, and they are convinced that their symptoms have a physical cause that requires medical attention.
-Consequently, they typically continue to pressure doctors for additional or repeated tests and treatments even after a thorough evaluation has detected nothing or nothing seriously wrong.
+Many people with the disorder do not realize that they have a mental health condition, and they are convinced that their symptoms have a physical cause that requires medical attention.
+Consequently, they typically have many doctor visits and ask doctors for additional or repeated tests and treatments even after a thorough evaluation has not found a cause of the symptoms.

 Symptoms of Somatic Symptom Disorder

 The physical symptoms usually begin before age 30, sometimes during childhood.
-Most people have many symptoms, but some have only one severe symptom, typically pain.
+Most people have many symptoms, but some have only 1 bothersome symptom, typically pain.
 Symptoms may be specific (such as pain in the abdomen) or vague (such as fatigue).
 Any part of the body may be the focus of concern.

 People with somatic symptom disorder worry excessively about the symptoms and their possible catastrophic consequences.
 Their worry is out of proportion to the symptoms.
 People may attribute normal sensations or discomfort, such as a grumbling stomach, to a serious physical disorder.
 They tend to think the worst about any symptoms they experience.
 The symptoms themselves or excessive worry about them is distressing or disrupts all aspects of daily life.
 Some people become depressed.

 People may become dependent on others, demanding help and emotional support and becoming angry when they feel their needs are not being met.
 They may also threaten or attempt suicide.
 When their doctor tries to reassure them, they often think that the doctor is not taking their symptoms seriously.
 Often dissatisfied with their medical care, they typically go from one doctor to another or seek treatment from several doctors at the same time.
-Many do not respond to medical treatment, which may even cause the symptoms to worsen.
-Some seem unusually sensitive to the side effects of drugs.
+Many people with somatic symptom disorder do not respond when medical treatment is given in an attempt to treat the symptoms, and the symptoms may even worsen.
+Some people seem unusually sensitive to the side effects of medications.

 Symptoms may lessen or worsen, but symptoms persist and are rarely completely relieved for any length of time.